Sacred Self-Care For The 7 Chakras (A Complete Guide)

 - Practice breathing exercises, such as alternate nostril breathing

 - Express gratitude for everything in your life that contributes to an open root chakra, such as your home, blankets, food, access to clean water, and the locks on your door.
+(For more ideas, here’s a list of 500 things to be grateful for today.)

 - Practice yoga.
 Include the following poses (asanas): Mountain Pose, Downward Dog, Tree Pose, Lunge Pose, Warrior II